 How do you maintain coordination in a cross-functional team?

-Cross-functional teams can be a highly useful asset to your organization as they bring a host of diversity and new experiences to the table.
+Cross-functional teams can be a highly useful asset to your organization as they bring a host of diversity and new experiences to the table (Ready to use business solutions for Cross-functional teams is here).
 Here are some ways to maintain coordination in such teams:

 1. Open Communication

 Cross-functional teams need to be extra focused on practicing open communication between employees from different departments with differing views and opinions.

 2. Effective Leadership